Australia Subclass 485 Visa – Guide 2026 + Stay-Back Calculator | Guide to Heights QEAC #10439

 Stay Back After Your Degree

 Just finished your Bachelor's or Master's in Australia?
-The Subclass 485 Temporary Graduate Visa lets you stay, work with full rights, and build your path to PR — up to 4 years for Indian nationals under AI-ECTA.
+The Subclass 485 lets you stay, work with full rights, and build your path to PR — up to 5 years for Indian nationals who study in a regional area.
+Use our free calculator below to see your exact years.

 SUBCLASS 485